fastoch/Nest-Full-Course/TUTO.md

 }
 ```

+The user's id gets created after the "backend" received the above data, hence its absence from `CreatUserDto`.

 ### User update

-When building input validation types (also called "DTOs"), it's often useful to build `create` and `update` variations
+When building "input validation types" (also called "DTOs"), it's often useful to build `create` and `update` variations
 on the same type.
 For example, the `create` variant may require all fields, while the `update` variant may make all
-fields optional.
+fields **optional**.

 Nest provides the `PartialType()` utility function to make this task easier and minimize boilerplate.